zacode11/political-issue-search/README.md

 python manage.py runserver
 ```
 If you open a web browser and access *http://127.0.0.1:8000* you will find the web app where you can search for some politician and/or political phrases and recieve a results page with some cards showing resulting information.
 Users can return to the initial search page by clicking on the badge labelled Political Search.

+## Contributions
+Prithvi Ramanathan worked on and documented the python searching API and the command-line interface.
+Zac Codiamat worked on and documented the scrapy web crawler to get the politician data and the web application.
+AJay Jain came up with the idea and structure of the project, completed the project proposal and progress report, and worked on/edited the video tutorial.